St Leonards Park: Phase 5: Post-war boom, 1960s–present

 North Sydney Oval continues to be used for local, regional and interstate sporting events.
 A record crowd of 23,089 was set in 1994 for a match between North Sydney and the Manly Sea Eagles.

 DA 81/12 in 2012 proposed alterations to the bowling club house to provide office accommodation for the RSL sub-branch.
 The application was granted consent on 4/4/2013.
 Unauthorised paving was carried out, prior to 21 November 2014, to part of the northern bowling green and the use of this paved area for the service of alcohol and outdoor dining.

 In September 2016 the NSW Land & Environment Court upheld an appeal against North Sydney City Council's deemed refusal of DA78/16 for the internal refurbishment of the main bowling club house; to provide extra toilets; continued use of part of the most-northern green and specify hours of operation and patron no's for the NSBC subject to conditions.

 In 2018 it was announced that North Sydney Council would commence an upgrade of the park including improving the war memorial with a reflection pool, restoration of the Tunks Fountain and elevation on a new plinth, new benches, picnic tables, barbecues and drinking fountains, upgrades to lighting, additional tree planting, and an expanded playground.

+In 2021, the southeastern section of the park adjacent to the Warringah Expressway was fenced off to the public.
+This will form a northern portal of the future Western Harbour Tunnel connecting the area to Rozelle.